 But all this negative “press” is geared toward a diet originally developed by a doctor more than 50 years ago.
 What you might not know is that even HCG diet officials say “No!” to a diet that expects people to purchase illegal drugs and engage in disordered eating behavior.
 That’s because there’s a newer version of HCG – and while it still has its shortcomings, it’s still a much better option than the original.

 But acronyms and outdated dieting procedures are confusing – so let’s break it all down.
 What is HCG?
 Is this diet safe?
 What will you learn on this diet?
 Are HCG diet reviews good or bad?
+What is the HCG diet food list?
 Let’s start with the basics – the hormone this diet is based around.

 What is HCG?